alisoncallahan/uIndex_data_generator/README.md

 The uIndex_data_generator generates an SQL database from PubMed and PubMedCentral records to calculate the uIndex for informatics resources.

 The code consists of scripts to
-	(i) extract citations from PMC XML files ('scripts/PMCReferenceExtractor.py') (ii) query PubMed for informatics resource articles ('scripts/PubMedPapersQuery.py') (iii) extract information from the retrieved records ('scripts/PubMedPapersProcessor.py') (iv) extract resource names from these records ('scripts/ResourceNameExtractor.py') (v) load the output of each of these scripts into a SQL database ('scripts/DBLoader.py').
+  1. extract citations from PMC XML files ('scripts/PMCReferenceExtractor.py')
+  2. query PubMed for informatics resource articles ('scripts/PubMedPapersQuery.py')
+  3. extract information from the retrieved records ('scripts/PubMedPapersProcessor.py')
+  4. extract resource names from these records ('scripts/ResourceNameExtractor.py')
+  5. load the output of each of these scripts into a SQL database ('scripts/DBLoader.py').

-'runner.py' runs each script in sequence from (i) - (v), using the options specified below.
+'runner.py' runs each script in sequence from (1) - (5), using the options specified below.

 To download PMC XML files for your citing universe, follow the instructions for using the NCBI's FTP service for the PubMed Central Open Access subset: https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/ .